US Supreme Court weighs Florida, Texas laws regulating social media companies | Politics

 US Supreme Court weighs Florida, Texas laws regulating social media companies

 Another issue for the justices is whether the state laws unlawfully burden the free speech rights of social media companies by requiring them to provide users with individualized explanations for certain content-moderation decisions, including the removal of posts from their platforms.
-President Joe Biden's administration, which opposes the Florida and Texas laws, has argued that the content-moderation restrictions violate the First Amendment by forcing platforms to present and promote content they view as objectionable.
+The Supreme Court has a 6-3 conservative majority.

 The U.S. Supreme Court on Monday explored free speech rights in the digital age in a pair of cases testing the legality of Republican-backed laws in Florida and Texas that restrict the ability of social media platforms to curb content that these companies deem objectionable.
 Arguments before the justices were ongoing.

 At issue is whether these 2021 state laws regulating content-moderation practices by large social media platforms violate the free speech protections for the companies under the U.S. Constitution's First Amendment.
 Lower courts split on the issue, blocking key provisions of Florida's law while upholding the Texas measure.
-Conservative Chief Justice John Roberts asked a lawyer for Florida about First Amendment concerns about "the state regulating what we have called the modern public square."
+Conservative Chief Justice John Roberts asked Henry Whitaker, Florida's solicitor general, about First Amendment concerns concerning "the state regulating what we have called the modern public square."

+Whitaker argued that First Amendment rights are not implicated because the Florida law regulates conduct, not speech or expression.
+Conservative Justice Brett Kavanaugh pressed Whitaker on how to reconcile this argument with prior Supreme Court rulings that "emphasize editorial control as being fundamentally protected by the First Amendment."

-The laws were challenged by tech industry trade groups NetChoice and the Computer & Communications Industry Association (CCIA), whose members include Facebook parent Meta Platforms , Alphabet's Google, which owns YouTube, as well as TikTok and Snapchat owner Snap.
+The Florida and Texas laws were challenged by tech industry trade groups NetChoice and the Computer & Communications Industry Association (CCIA), whose members include Facebook parent Meta Platforms, Alphabet's Google, which owns YouTube, as well as TikTok and Snapchat owner Snap .
 Neither law has gone into effect due to the litigation.

 The justices must decide whether the First Amendment protects the editorial discretion of the social media platforms and prohibits governments from forcing companies to publish content against their will.
 The companies have said that without such discretion - including the ability to block or remove content or users, prioritize certain posts over others, or include additional context - their websites would be overrun with spam, bullying, extremism and hate speech.
 Another issue for the justices is whether the state laws unlawfully burden the free speech rights of social media companies by requiring them to provide users with individualized explanations for certain content-moderation decisions, including the removal of posts from their platforms.